 In essence, Fabpilot is a Software as a Service (SaaS) offering its customers file analysis and repair, file management and versioning, auto-routing for machine scheduling, historical records of settings and configurations, and traceability.
 It aims to be the ultimate in both sorting, managing and protecting its client’s files.

 Clément Moreau, CEO and co-founder of Sculpteo and Fabpilot states: “FDM is by far the most common 3D printing technology: it’s cost-effective, highly adaptable, and the applications, from a microscopic scale to 3D printing houses, are endless.
 When thinking about the next progression, it made perfect sense to integrate directly with FDM.
 I am very proud of releasing this new functionality, which will bring a huge increase in the return-over investment ratio for users.”

 Security & Services

 One of the purposes behind Fabpilot is to eliminate the insecure practices of physically moving data around.
 Machine integration such as with FDM makes this a reality for any scale of lab or production facility.
 Like may before it, Sculpteo is planning on using new technologies to solve the problem of data security.
-Securing models and IP has been an issue for many companies, from GE to GROW.

-Sculpteo’s version of an integrative solution is far more multi-purpose in this regard.
 The company is looking to be a comprehensive storage solution as opposed to simply an IP/data protection program.
 The service is jumping ahead and preemptively solving what could be a major issue for multiple firms.
 So far, this appears to be the most novel solution to the issue.